krishaamer/green-filter-research/research/literature/ai.md

 ### Speculative Design {#speculative-design}

-The question on the intersection of user experience design and speculation have been termed *‘speculative design’* by Anthony Dunne and Fiona Raby in their seminal book (Anthony Dunne & Fiona Raby (2013)).
+The question on the intersection of user experience design and speculation have been termed *‘speculative design’* by Anthony Dunne and Fiona Raby in their seminal book ((**anthonydunneSpeculativeEverything2013?**)).
 Speculative design makes use of future scenarios to envision contexts and interactions in future use.
 Phil Balagtas, founder of The Design Futures Initiative at McKinsey, discusses the value of building future scenarios at his talk at Google (Google Design, 2019).
 One of his examples, the Apple Knowledge Navigator, from an Apple vision video in 1987, took two decades to materialize in the real world, inspired by a similar device first shown in a 1970s episode of Star Trek as a magic device (a term from participatory design), which then inspired subsequent consumer product development - and then another 2 decades, until the launch of the iPhone in 2007 - a total of 40 years!

 In our investment AI advisor app’s scenario, the AI is scanning for opportunities matching the user’s sustainable investment appetite and risk profile, using different methods of analysis, including alternative data sources.
 Traditionally, financial analysts only looked at traditional data, such as company reports, government reports, historic performance, etc., for preparing advisory guidance to their clients.
 With the advent of AI and big data analysis, many other options of researchable data have become available, for example, accurate weather predictions for agriculture can affect guidance, because of expected future weather disasters in the area.
 Other examples include policy predictions, pollution metrics, etc.